pizzapasit/M5_accuracy_challenges/README.md

 # M5_accuracy_challenges
-Prediction of the total sales for Walmart in 3 states
+Prediction of the total sales for multiple Walmart stores in 3 states